Roy Radin: Career

+According to rumors, Radin was involved in the production of snuff films and cocaine trafficking, but this could not be proven.

 Cotton Club movie

 Hoping to diversify his company, Radin worked to establish contacts in the television and movie industry.
 According to associates, Radin became "obsessed" with the film and Broadway business and began to neglect the vaudeville and music revues.
 One of Radin's film contacts at this time was film producer Robert Evans, who was introduced to Radin by one-time drug dealer Karen Greenberger (aka Lanie Jacobs).
 Radin was trying to break into the film industry with a movie about the legendary New York nightclub, the Cotton Club.
 Radin's financial situation was reportedly quite challenged due both to neglecting his live tours and reported drug-related situations.

 The deal being arranged on the film The Cotton Club would have Evans and Radin establishing a production company in which Radin and Evans would each own 45% of the film with the remaining 10% split between two other parties.
 Radin offered Greenberger (aka Jacobs) a $50,000 finders fee for her efforts which she found unsatisfactory.